 There are outstanding research and study opportunities to support your training, including an extensive collection of manuscripts and early printed editions housed in the RCM Library.
-Our collections also contain a wide array of historical instruments, many of which are available to borrow.
+The Royal College of Music Museum holds approximately 1,000 historical instruments dating as far back as the 15th century.
 We have one of the largest collections of early keyboards in any higher education institution.

 Historical Performance at the RCM